* Updated June 19, 2019*

 When it becomes available in January 2020, Individual Coverage HRAs will be advantageous for a variety of reasons, such as the flexibility in choosing your own healthcare plan and the employer benefit of more design options and customization.
 But one of the most beneficial things about utilizing an HRA for your healthcare needs is that you can get many of your out of pocket medical expenses reimbursed.
 (Read many - not all!)

-To get the most out of your HRA, we’ve provided the list set forth by the IRS of items that for which you could be reimbursed.
-We expect the list of reimbursable medical expenses for ICHRA to mirror that of QSEHRA.
-We will keep this blog updated as we learn more about this exciting new tax-advantaged tool.
+To get the most out of your HRA, we’ve provided the list set forth by the IRS of items that for which you could be reimbursed as outlined in IRS publication 502.

 As a reminder, with an ICHRA, you will have a monthly allotment that your employer designates that will cover your premium as well as eligible medical expenses.
 But before you start spending money on these expenses, it’s best to double check that they will be covered when you submit for reimbursement.